dougtoppin/presentation-aws-ssm/PITCHME.md

 ### Things that are different

-* (probably) must have aggregated logging/CloudWatch because no direct access
+* (probably) should have aggregated logging/CloudWatch because no direct access
 * cannot directly ssh
 * must be comfortable with shell/cli access or use stored documents
-* asynchronous execution, results and potential available later
+* asynchronous, results and potential output available after hosts complete execution

 ---